aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 Once connected, the sample supports the following commands:

 Control Plane
-* `list-commands` - list all commands available in the AWS account
+* `list-commands` - list all AWS IoT commands available in the AWS account
 * `create-command` - create a new AWS IoT command
 * `delete-command` - delete an AWS IoT command
 * `send-command-to-thing` - create an AWS IoT command execution targeted for the IoT thing